 There are also some confusing quirks about the hijack mechanic, like sometimes you can hijack a Wraith this way, but other times jumping on it only offers you to throw in a grenade which destroys it, and not to drive it.
 I never figured out the rule.

 They added a new vehicles called the Spectre, which is like a Covenant Warthog (separate driver and gunner, both exposed, plus passenger seats) but moves more like a Ghost.

 They also gave all Covenant vehicles a brief boost ability, which limits maneuverability and prevents firing the main gun while boosting.
-Mostly useful for retreating or occasionally splattering.
+Useful for retreating, splattering, or dodging enemy Wraiths.